bryanstephens/vue-tic-tac-toe/README.md

 # tic-tac-toe

 > A simple tic-tac-toe game to learn Vue.
-A live demo can be found [here|bryanstephens.github.io/vue-tic-tac-toe].
+Here is a [live demo].

 ## Build Setup